Helpmate provides services to victims of domestic violence in Buncombe County.

 - Case Management Advocates

 - Children's Services

 - Community and Preventative Educators

 - Special Events Volunteers

-If you are interested in volunteering, please contact our Helpmate Volunteer Coordinator at (828)254-2968 x112 or email@example.com.
+If you are interested in volunteering or participating in a formal internship to meet college program requirements, please contact our Volunteer Coordinator at (828)254-2968 ext.
+112 or firstname.lastname@example.org.

 Download the Volunteer Application Packet here: Helpmate Volunteer Application Packet (Please note: downloading this packet from our site may not be safe if you are in a dangerous situation.
 If you have any doubts about your safety, please instead call us at (828) 254-0516.)

 - Nearly half of all women and men in the United States have experienced psychological aggression by an intimate partner in their lifetime.
 (1) 48%